hammingweight/gangplank/examples/train/README.md

 ```
 The metrics include the training and validation loss and accuracy, the number of completed epochs, the running time and the number of weights (parameters) in the model.

-The Prometheus server dashboard can be used to query or view the metrics.
+The Prometheus server dashboard at [http://localhost:9090](http://localhost:9090/query) can be used to query or view the metrics.
 For example, the image shows that validation loss (`gangplank_train_val_loss`) reached a minimum at 09:38 (epoch 13) and the training
-started to overfit the data after that.
+then started to overfit the data.

 ![Training validation loss](./train_val_loss.png)

 ## Custom Metrics
-Keras has a number of [metrics](https://keras.io/api/metrics/) that can be exported to Prometheus but you can also export any other numeric value
+Keras has a number of [metrics](https://keras.io/api/metrics/) that can be exported to Prometheus but you can also export any other measurements
 that you want.
 The [train_with_custom_metric](./train_with_custom_metric.py) script pushes the optimizer's learning rate to Prometheus at the end
-of each training metric.
+of each training epoch.

 If you run `python train_with_custom_metric.py` and wait for the first training epoch to complete,
 you can then get the learning rate metric from the pushgateway